-Since the term ‘molecular gastronomy’ became popularised by the main stream media – mainly in relation to the activities and culinary innovations of a number of chefs around the world – its true meaning and core principles seem to have been lost.
+Since the term ‘molecular gastronomy’ became popularised by the media – mainly in relation to the activities and culinary innovations of a small number of chefs around the world – its true meaning and core principles seem to have been lost.

-Molecular gastronomy is most commonly used to describe the new form of culinary style adopted by chefs including Ferran Adria (Elbulli Foundation), Heston Blementhal (The Fat Duck) and Grant Achatz (Alinea) to name a few.
-However these chefs themselves have sought to distance themselves from this term as a description of the food served in their restaurants.
+Molecular gastronomy is most commonly used to describe a form of culinary style adopted by chefs including Ferran Adria (Elbulli Foundation), Heston Blumenthal (The Fat Duck) and Grant Achatz (Alinea) and Thomas Keller (of the French Laundry and Per Se) to name a few.
+However these chefs themselves have sought to distance themselves from this term.

-Over time I have collected a number of useful resources which I believe provide an in-depth look into the origins, meaning and future of molecular gastronomy.
+The below are some useful resources which provide an in-depth look into the origins, meaning and future of molecular gastronomy (and even questioning whether it is a valid term).
 They also contain information regarding topics such as Multisensory Taste Perception and other areas of gastronomy.